NCBI-Hackathons/GeneExpressionAging/README.md

 In a rush?
 Check out our [QuickStart](https://github.com/NCBI-Hackathons/GeneExpressionAging/blob/master/QuickStart.md) guide!

+## Try it out!
+Do you have access to the NCBI network?
+If so, you can access out dev server!

+Click [here](https://54.165.75.220:10090/index.html), ignore your browser's warnings, and give it a try!

 ## Overview

 The goal of our project is to leverage web technologies to build a modular gene expression viewer for large-scale, complex experiments.
 The data included in this repo is just a sample of what can be achieved with this scheme by using [Django](https://www.djangoproject.com/) and [Polymer](https://www.polymer-project.org/) for optimal performace, ease of use, and consistency.